leandrocp/mdex/README.md

 "<h1>Hello</h1>\n"
 ```

-_More formats can be added in the future through plugins._
+_More formats can be added in the future._

 Any missing attribute will be filled with the default value, and extra attributes will be ignored.
 So you could have the same result with: